 We first use the calibrated model to assess the importance of behavioral changes in Section 4.
 In the benchmark, outside activities are restricted both by voluntary protective behavior and by the government-imposed lockdown.
 This lower activity leads to a death toll 80% lower than in a purely epidemiological model where individuals do not adjust their behavior.
-Voluntary behavior alone is important.
-In a laissez-faire no-lockdown equilibrium, older individuals shield themselves substantially.
+Voluntary precautions play a large role.
+In a no-lockdown equilibrium, older individuals shield themselves substantially.
 The young also reduce work and outside leisure, but much less so due to their lower risk of dying and the need to earn a living.
 Though the young can telework, this is a lower-productivity activity.
-The death toll in this laissez-faire world is 65% lower than in the epidemiological scenario.
+The death toll in this no-lockdown world is 65% lower than in the epidemiological scenario.

 We solve for the optimal lockdown policy in Section 5.
-The social planner's optimal lockdown is stricter than what was implemented in the U.S., and reduces deaths across both age groups.
+The social planner's optimal lockdown is stricter than what was implemented in the US, and reduces deaths across both age groups.
 Increased restrictions predominantly impact the young, who curtail interactions, while the old gain more outdoor time due to a lower threat of infection.
 This asymmetry is intentional, driven by endogenous behavior.
-In the laissez-faire no-lockdown equilibrium, the young tend to neglect taking strong precautions to limit the spread of the disease due to low personal risk, leaving the old to bear an undue burden.
-The planner's stringency is contingent on the duration required to sufficiently control the disease, a process spanning two winters.
-Following this period, the combination of low disease prevalence and increased testing capacity allows the planner to ease restrictions significantly.
-This recipe for the optimal lockdown highlights that integrating behavior, testing, and policies in a unified framework is vital for assessing the optimal pandemic response.
+In the no-lockdown equilibrium, the young tend to neglect taking strong precautions to limit the spread of the disease due to low personal risk, leaving the old to bear an undue burden.
+The optimal lockdown is very stringent in the first few weeks to quickly bring the disease under control.
+Then the planner maintains restrictions at intermediate levels, tightening them around winters when infections rise.
+Abstracting from seasons, the stringency of lockdowns gradually declines over time as testing capacity ramps up.

 Our main calibration uses data from the Covid pandemic in the US in the early 2020s.
 However, our framework is general enough to study policies for different pandemics, which we do in Section 6.
 We start by recalibrating the model for the Spanish flu pandemic of the 1910s.
 Optimal policy would entail milder reductions in social interactions for the Spanish flu, even though the overall death rate of this disease was higher.
-This result is based on a combination of different factors that were different one hundred years prior: a younger population, the inability to telework, a different virus, etc. We decompose the effects of each of these factors and also study how lockdowns should be designed for diseases with different levels of infectiousness and deadliness.
+This result is based on a combination of factors that were different one hundred years prior: a younger population, the inability to telework, a different virus, etc. We decompose the effects of each of these factors and also study how lockdowns should be designed for diseases with different levels of infectiousness and deadliness.
 Several lessons emerge.
-Stringent lockdowns are warranted when the basic reproduction number (R_0) is high, but less so when only the case fatality rate (CFR) is elevated.
-The age gradient is a crucial factor: if the CFR is high among the young, a sizable and active group, fewer additional restrictions are necessary due to increased voluntary precautions.
+Stringent lockdowns are warranted when the basic reproduction number $(R_0)$ is high, but less so when only the case fatality rate (CFR) is elevated.
+The age gradient is a crucial factor: if the CFR is high among the young, a sizable and active group, fewer additional restrictions are necessary due to substantial voluntary precautions.
 Economic conditions have a big impact on the optimal lockdown.
 In scenarios where the older population is smaller, life expectancy is lower, or teleworking is easy, a less restrictive policy is optimal.
 Importantly, the optimal policy may not completely prevent all deaths, and the welfare benefits can be unevenly distributed across age groups.